IronTooch-Archive/Jirafeau/README.md

 ### I found a bug, what should I do?

 Feel free to open a bug in the [GitLab's issues](https://gitlab.com/mojo42/Jirafeau/issues).
+If you can, please copy-paste informations related to bug opening provided in admin interface.
+Admin interface can be reached by accessing `/admin.php`.

 ### How to set maximum file size?